Andrew Breitbart: Activism

 Breitbart appeared posthumously in Occupy Unmasked, a documentary film by Steve Bannon that contends that the Occupy Wall Street movement of "largely naïve students and legitimately concerned citizens looking for answers" is actually orchestrated by sinister, violent, and organized leaders with the purpose of not just changing, but destroying the American government.

 Breitbart Doctrine

 The Breitbart Doctrine is the idea that "politics is downstream from culture" and that to change politics one must first change culture.

-Chris Wylie (formerly of Cambridge Analytica) stated in an interview with The Guardian: "The reason why he (Steve Bannon) was interested in this is because he believes in this idea of the ‘Breitbart Doctrine,’ which is that if you want to change politics you first have to change culture because politics flows from culture.
-If you want to change culture, you have to first understand what the units of culture are, and the people are the units of culture.
-So, if you want to change politics, you first have to change people to change culture."
+Christopher Wylie, a former employee of Cambridge Analytica stated in an interview with The Guardian:

 Breitbart considered this idea an important one and often spoke of it in interview or cited it in print.